Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-This includes advanced computer science core courses, four courses from your area of specialisation, one vocational elective and a minor thesis.
+The program includes advanced computer science core courses, four courses from your area of specialisation, one program elective and a minor thesis.

 You may choose to do a software engineering project in place of a minor thesis.